rust-lang/book/2018-edition/src/ch04-02-references-and-borrowing.md

 Because `s` is created inside `dangle`, when the code of `dangle` is finished, `s` will be deallocated.
 But we tried to return a reference to it.
-That means this reference would be pointing to an invalid `String` That’s no good!
+That means this reference would be pointing to an invalid `String`.
+That’s no good!
 Rust won’t let us do this.

 The solution here is to return the `String` directly: